thaiquangphat/ml-pupils/docs/usage.md

 This will train the ANN model on 100 epochs with logging every 10 epochs.

 ## Bayesian Network Update
-- Dataloader: extracted features from preprocessed npz files, save to directory feature_output
+- Dataloader: extracted features from preprocessed npz files, save to directory feature_output (must have the npz files first, so run other models before this)
 - New visualization feature for network and feature correlation
 - Option `naive`: substitute bayesian network to naive bayes (a special type of bayesian network)
 - Challenge: feature extraction is weak thus the model has low accuracy.